3.5 Scalar Types

 is essentially equivalent to a range_constraint

-.type D is delta 0.01 digits 7 range -0.00 ..
+type D is delta 0.01 digits 7 range -0.00 ..
 9999.99;

 "digits 6" specifies an implicit range of "–9999.99 ..
 9999.99".
 Thus, "digits 6" is not compatible with the constraint of D, but "digits 6 range 0.00 ..
-9999.99" is compatible.digits_constraint
+9999.99" is compatible.

 s and delta_constraint

 s that are called “accuracy constraints” in RM83 don't really represent constraints on the values of the subtype, but rather primarily affect compatibility of the “constraint” with the subtype being “constrained”.
-In this sense, they might better be called “subtype assertions” rather than “constraints”.digits_constraint
+In this sense, they might better be called “subtype assertions” rather than “constraints”.

 on a decimal fixed point subtype is a combination of an assertion about the digits of the subtype being further constrained, and a constraint on the range of the subtype being defined, either explicit or implicit.
-The elaboration of a digits_constraint

 consists of the elaboration of the range_constraint